 Scholarly Commons Citation

 Gostin, Lawrence O., "Law as a Tool to Facilitate Healthier Lifestyles and Prevent Obesity" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 482.
+482.